Last Updated: September 24th, 2018

 Types of Personal Data MESA Collects

-MESA obtains Consumer Personal Data in various ways, such as in connection with providing its services (e-mail, newsletters, website and events as well as various industry meeting being organized).
+MESA obtains Consumer Personal Data in various ways, such as in connection with providing its services (e-mail, newsletters, website, and events as well as various industry meetings being organized).
 The types of Consumer Personal Data MESA collects in this manner include:

 - Contact information (such as name, postal address, telephone number and email address);

 - personal information you submit to us via our customer service methods;

 - log files, any information collected by cookies or similar technologies about actions taken when assessing our platform;

 - data submitted by consumers, which we process on their behalf;